cloudcreativity/laravel-json-api/docs/upgrade.md

 ];
 ```

+If you need to prevent JSON API fields from being transferred to your model, add them to the `$guarded`
+attribute on your adapter.
+If you need to programmatically work out if fields should not be transferred,
+overload the `getGuarded` method.

 Any relationships that you are listing in the `$relationships` property will now need a relationship method
 implemented.
 Refer to the relationship documentation as this is a new feature.